echauk/buzzbuddy/brainstorm.md

 7. not going to gym bc too many guys

 Solutions
-- connect girls with professsional athletes
+- connect girls with professional athletes
 - show who is signed up for the CRC and see your not the only girl
 - virtual simulation of girls playing